 I’ve been trying to figure out the response to Val Guest’s The Camp on Blood Island (1958).
 At the time of release, it was only thirteen years after the period depicted.
 Wounds were still fresh, and Hammer’s reputation for indulging in graphic horrors would have put critics on alert.
 The idea of exploiting real horrors experienced by people still very much alive was obviously viewed with distaste, but the film fell squarely within an established genre – indeed, it was made while David Lean was working on The Bridge on the River Kwai (1957), a film depicting similar horrors, yet received with near universal acclaim.
 So part of the response can be attributed to a predisposition not to trust Hammer.

 Camp, as the title indicates, is set on an island off the coast of Burma where British military and civilian prisoners are held by the Japanese.
 This is the basic situation familiar from any number of prisoner-of-war movies.
 Those who control the camp have the absolute power of life and death over the prisoners; the prisoners in turn struggle to survive and, on occasion, try to escape – risking severe punishment.
 Within the genre, there are gradations of brutality, occasionally a kind if grudging respect of one side for the other, but the balance of power is a constant.
-Japanese attitudes during the war resulted in a harsher regime than usually found in German camps.
+Japanese attitudes during the war resulted in a harsher regime than usually found in German prisoner-of-war camps.
 The Japanese military held those they considered inferiors in contempt – and by definition anyone taken prisoner was inferior; this attitude included even Japanese soldiers who were captured by the enemy.

 The harsh punishments meted out to the prisoners in Guest’s film were not exactly far-fetched.
 The Japanese worked large numbers of prisoners to death, starvation and disease claimed many more … all of this familiar from movies like Lean’s River Kwai, Bryan Forbes’ King Rat (1965) and Nagisa Oshima’s Merry Christmas, Mr. Lawrence (1983), even Steven Spielberg’s adaptation of J.G.
 Ballard’s Empire of the Sun (1987).